 - Muscle weakness.

 - Mood and behavioural changes.
 Some people actually feel better in themselves when they take steroids.
 However, steroids may aggravate depression and other mental health problems, and may occasionally cause mental health problems.
-If this side-effect occurs it tends to happen within a few weeks of starting treatment and is more likely with higher doses.
-Some people even become confused, irritable and develop delusion and suicidal thoughts.
+If this side-effect occurs, it tends to happen within a few weeks of starting treatment and is more likely with higher doses.
+Some people even become confused, and irritable; they may develop delusion, and suicidal thoughts.
 These mental health effects can also occur when steroid treatment is being withdrawn.
 Seek medical advice if worrying mood or behavioural changes occur.

 - An increased risk of developing cataracts.

-- An increased risk of duodenal and stomach ulcers.
-Tell your doctor if you develop indigestion or abdominal (stomach) pains.
+- An increased risk of duodenal ulcers and stomach ulcers.
+Tell your doctor if you develop indigestion or tummy (abdominal) pains.

 The above are only the main possible side-effects which may affect some people who take steroids.
 There is often a balance between the risk of side-effects against the symptoms and damage that may result from some diseases if they are not treated.
 Some of the less common side-effects are not listed above but will be included on the leaflet that comes with your medicine.